 Step 6: Adding a silver border

 I have decided to embroider the smaller leaves with metallic silver thread – so they really stand out.
 You can see better detail in the picture below.

 I have added blue Preciosa embellishments to every silver peak of the Mandala.
 I wanted to make Mandala more shinny, I have added 4 crystals.
 Unfortunately, I didn’t have Swarovski crystals in the right colour, so I had to use blue crystals that are not the same quality.

 My Mandala has turned out so perfectly – like it has a mind of its own.
 It was truly an amazing journey, where my creativity has flown freely.

 Step 8: Hanging Mandala in my bedroom

-I have decided to hang Mandala on my wall.
+I have decided to hang a Mandala on my wall.
 Thank you for the idea Lenka!

-You can also see part of my vision board – my wish is to go to island Seychelles, so I have many pictures of them, and one of my biggest motivation to continue walking on my path.
+You can also see part of my vision board – my wish is to go to island Seychelles, so I have many pictures of them, and one of my biggest motivations is to continue walking on my path.

-Thank you, Inga and community, for a creative journey
+Thank you, Inga and the community, for a creative journey

 I have decided to embroider my Mandala together with Inga and other girls in November 2020.
-This participation is totally on free basis.
-You could have joined if you had a wish to learn new techniques and get inspired by the works of other girls.
+This participation is totally on a free basis.
+You could have joined if you had a wish to learn new techniques – how to embroider Mandala by Hand – and get inspired by the works of other girls.
 Inga shares them regularly inside her stories on Instagram profile.
-You read my Review on Velvet Apple online course HERE and you can check out more of Inga Marita work HERE.

 You can go to Instagram and under hashtag #мандалаhautecouture and #мандалаДевичник you look at the beautiful Mandalas that were embroidered by other participants and maybe find inspiration for your future embroidery.